How to create a scientific poster

-[Poster for Ringling Brothers (circa 1899) featuring Madam Ada Castello and her horse, Jupiter].
+[Poster design for Ringling Brothers (circa 1899) featuring Madam Ada Castello and her horse, Jupiter].

 1. Know your audience

 Think about the conference - is it a general medical conference or a conference specifically for your disease-therapy area?
 Will all attendees have a scientific background or will they be a mixed crowd with varied levels of scientific knowledge?
 Also, think about what you want out of this - what is your take home message?
 This is the stage where you drill down who you want to read your poster and why you want them to read it.
 This is always the initial crucial step in any scientific communications or medical writing - for more information read our blog on tailoring messages to different audiences.

 There are a few things to think about under this heading and I like to work this out before scripting because then you know how many words you have to work for each section.
 Although a poster is NOT a mini research paper, using scientific structure is important.